rajvipulraj401/JavascriptCodes_Practise/es6 code/README.md

 In this example, the original values of a and b are mutated (changed) to the values of the properties a and b from obj.
 #### Note the use of parentheses () around the destructuring assignment - this is necessary when you’re mutating existing variables, because without the parentheses, {a, b} = obj; is considered a block statement instead of an assignment operation.

-### H) Shallow Copy:
+8. **Shallow Copy**:

 It creates a new object and copies over the values of the original object.
 However, it only copies the reference (i.e., the address of the object).
 This can be done using Object.assign() and the spread operator (...).

-### I) Deep Copy:
+9. **Deep Copy**:

 It creates a new object and copies the values from the original object, including nested objects.
 This can be done using JSON.stringify() and JSON.parse().

 ### Note -

-There is no concept of deep or shallow copy for primitive data types, as they are immutable.
-Shallow copies are used for “flat” objects, which contain only primitive values, while deep copies are used for “nested” objects, which contain non-primitive values.
+**There is no concept of deep or shallow copy for primitive data types, as they are immutable.
+Shallow copies are used for “flat” objects, which contain only primitive values, while deep copies are used for “nested” objects, which contain non-primitive values.**

 ## VVI

 ### Note -

-We don't need to write `const` or `let` in the parameter when we do object or array destructuring in function parameters.
-This is because the destructuring assignment itself creates new variables within the function scope, so we don't need to explicitly declare them.
+**We don't need to write `const` or `let` in the parameter when we do object or array destructuring in function parameters.
+This is because the destructuring assignment itself creates new variables within the function scope, so we don't need to explicitly declare them.**

 ```javascript
 function greet({ name }) {